snmptt/snmptt/snmptt/docs/snmptt.md

 *   write access to log folder /var/log/snmptt/ or c:\\snmp\\log\\.
 *   any other permissions required for EXEC statements to execute

-If snmptrapd is run as a non root / administrator, it should be configured with the following permissions:
+If **snmptrapd** is run as a non root / administrator, it should be configured with the following permissions below.
+Note:  SELinux may prevent writing to the folder.

 *   write access to spool directory

-Secure the spool folder with:
+Grant access and secure the spool folder with:

         chown -R snmptt.snmptt /var/spool/snmptt
         chmod -R 750 /var/spool/snmptt

-Secure the /etc/snmp folder with
+Grant access and secure the log folder with:

+        chown -R snmptt.snmptt /var/log/snmptt
+        chmod -R 750 /var/log/snmptt

+If you are using **/etc/snmp** to store the SNMPTT configuration files, secure the folder with:

         chown -R root.root /etc/snmp
         chmod 755 /etc/snmp
         chown snmptt.snmptt /etc/snmp/snmptt*
         chmod 660 /etc/snmp/snmptt*

-Note:  Starting with v1.5, you can use **/etc/snmptt/** instead of **/etc/snmp/** for your **snmptt.ini** file:

-Secure the /etc/snmptt folder with
+If you are using **/etc/snmptt** to store the SNMPTT configuration files, secure folder with:

         chown -R snmptt.snmptt /etc/snmptt
         chmod 750 /etc/snmptt

-Grant access to the log folder:

-        chown -R snmptt.snmptt /var/log/snmptt
-        chmod -R 750 /var/log/snmptt
+Note:  Starting with v1.5, you can use **/etc/snmptt/** instead of **/etc/snmp/** for your **snmptt.ini** file:

 Note:  It is recommended that only the user running snmptrapd and the snmptt user be given permission to the spool folder.
 This will prevent other users from placing files into the spool folder such as non-trap related files, or the !reload file which causes SNMPTT to reload.

 # <a name="Configuration-Options"></a>Configuration Options - snmptt.ini